Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Excellent docs and wikis Support slower at lower tiers

-1,000+ integrations Occasional performance hiccups on complex workspaces
+1,000+ integrations Occasional hiccups on complex workspaces

 Who Should Choose Hive?

-Specifically, Hive makes sense when:
+Hive makes sense specifically when:

-• Resource planning and capacity visibility matter to you
+• Resource planning and capacity visibility matter

 Who Should Choose ClickUp?